iver-wharf/wharf-helm/charts/wharf-helm/README.md

 ### `api.db.maxConnLifetime`

 > Maximum age for a given database connection.
-If any connection exceeds this limit, while not it use, it will be disconnected.
+If any connection exceeds this limit, while not in use, it will be disconnected.
 Sets `WHARF_DB_MAXCONNLIFETIME` environment variable.
 Value is a Go duration, see [Go docs](https://pkg.go.dev/time#ParseDuration).
 Supports ["Smart environment fields"](./README.md#smart-environment-fields)

 *Type:* `string`\
 *Default:* `"20m"`